mozuma/mozuma/docs/models/Classification.md

 # Classification

-Path: `mlmodule.contrib.classification`
+Path: `mlmodule.models.classification`

 This module contains torch modules that can be used as classification heads on top of features.

 ## Models

-::: mlmodule.contrib.classification.LinearClassifierTorchModule
+::: mlmodule.models.classification.LinearClassifierTorchModule
     selection:
         members: none

-::: mlmodule.contrib.classification.MLPClassifierTorchModule
+::: mlmodule.models.classification.MLPClassifierTorchModule
     selection:
         members: none